mathildebouvier/2017.M3.TQF-ML/Project_List.md

+# Course Project Guideline

+* Report should be consist of one description `.md` and (possibly many) python notebooks `.ipynb`.  ( `.pdf`, `.ppt`, `.doc` not accepted.)
+* In `.md` report,
+  * You may update your proposal file.
+  * briefly describe your motivation, goal, data source, result and conclusion.
+  * A few figure or table for summary is recommended.
+  * Use links to data or `.ipynb` files ([example report from last  year](https://github.com/JiayuCai/2016.M3.TQF-ML.cross-currecy-basis))
+* In `.ipynb`,
+  * Put command cell and edit cell (comments) in a balanced way.
+(Do not only put code!)
+  * I should be able to reproduce the result from your code.
+Your code should run with no error.
+Code with error will be severely deduct your score.
+Make sure to run your code in a new session.
+* Other consideration
+  * Make sure the workload within team is balanced.
+(Add your team members to collaborators, each team members committ codes, etc)
+  * There should be no secret component (e.g., stock trading strategy)

 # Course Project List

 * [AtomMe](https://github.com/AtomMe/PHBS_TQFML/tree/master/Project/Credit) [x1]: The Prediction of Credit User's Overdue event Based on Machine Learning Method ([Competition](https://open.chinaums.com/#/intro))